Updated on May 1, 2026 by canadian immigration experts

 A Canadian passport.
 The right to live and work in Canada without restriction.
 Options, held quietly, available when you need them.

 To effectively apply and ensure that you and your family are following all the steps possible for you to get your Canadian Citizenship, our specialists at Jane Katkova & Associates would be more than happy to help.
 With over 25 years of Canadian immigration experience, we pride ourselves on helping people secure their Canadian status.
 With over 15,000 satisfied clients, we are proud of the opportunities we have helped secure for others.
-Let us help you, get the Canadian citizenship you didn’t know you were entitled to.
+Let us help you get the Canadian citizenship you didn’t know you were entitled to.